clintonboys/clintonboys.github.io/emma-chisit/index.md

 7/6/15: Rewrote lots of code for speed, removed old parts.

 27/6/15: Scraped marginal seat data from Ghost Who Votes.
+Planning to combine this with clustering.

 **Where can I see the source code?**